tmtytmty/Streamlit-Portfolio-Dashboard/README.md

 ## License

-This project is for personal portfolio tracking and educational use.
+This project is for personal portfolio tracking and personal use.